HIGH PROTEIN BEEF CHILI

 The jalapeño and the cayenne pepper also add a little extra kick, but not too much.
 This is a medium-hot chili that most people will enjoy.
 That being said, if you prefer mild foods, leave out the jalapeño and cayenne.

 A little sweetener or sugar mellows out the acidity of the tomatoes (recommended but not required).
-I prefer this sweetener because it has no sugar or artificial ingredients, but you can also use twice as much granulated sugar or brown sugar.
+I prefer this sweetener because it has no sugar or artificial ingredients, but you can also use white sugar, coconut sugar or brown sugar.

 Last but not least… if you’re bringing this chili to a tail-gate party or a chili cook-off, I highly recommend a cup of beer in place of the water this recipe calls for 😉